-510 FRENCH - Advanced Placement
+510 FRENCH 5 - Advanced Placement

 This course is a college level course conducted completely in French.
 Proficiency is enhanced through the study of advanced grammar, culture, vocabulary and poetry.
 Literature, current events, and films serve as avenues for discussion and written assignments.
 Current events are studied from various Francophone countries, enhancing global awareness and civic literacy.
 This class will place special focus on the four major skills evaluated on the AP Exam - speaking, reading, listening, and writing.
-Students may choose to purchase the textbook in the course at the beginning of the school year so that they may write and take notes in the text.
-Many students find the text an excellent reference as they enter college.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.